-Corporate policies such as the PanAust Sustainability Policy and Governance and Human Resource (HR) policies are displayed on the Company intranet, and on office walls in both corporate offices and at operations.
-The Sustainability Policy is also displayed in the host country language in community centres, and a country specific sustainability report in the host country language is produced for operations each year and provided to host communities and other national stakeholders.
+Corporate policies such as the PanAust Sustainability Policy, Governance policy and Human Resource (HR) policies are displayed on the Company intranet, and physically in corporate offices and at operations.
+The Sustainability Policy is currently translated into Lao, Tok Pisin, Vietnamese and Thai and also displayed in the host country language in community centres.
+A Laos specific sustainability report in the host country language is produced for operations each year and provided to host communities and other national stakeholders.